 2. Pour the berry mixture through a fine strainer or chinois to remove all seeds and pulp.
 Pour the berry mixture back into the pot with the sugar and cook until the sugar is dissolved, about 3 or 4 minutes.

 3. Let mixture cool then pour into a pitcher.
 Mix in the rest of the water and lemon juice and stir.
 Chill until ready to serve.

 Fresh Fruit Salsa

 Makes 4 servings

-1. Combine kiwis, strawberries, blackberries and apples in a large bowl.
+Directions: 1.
+Combine kiwis, strawberries, blackberries and apples in a large bowl.
 In a second bowl, whisk together jelly, brown sugar, cayenne pepper, habanero sauce, salsa and limejuice.

 2. Pour mixture over fruit and stir gently to combine.
 Serve with tortilla chips.

 Strawberries with Balsamic Vinegar

 Ingredients: 16 ounces fresh strawberries, hulled, halved 2 tablespoons balsamic vinegar 1/4 cup white sugar 1/4 teaspoon freshly ground black pepper, or to taste

 Directions: Gently mix together strawberries, vinegar and sugar in a bowl.
 Cover and let sit for at least one hour or up to four hours.
 Just before serving, sprinkle with fresh pepper.
 Serve as an hor'dourve with toothpicks.